How Seed Hardness Shapes Beak Angles Over Time

 only after the structure has formed.

-The beak is therefore not a response, but an adapted passage
+The beak is therefore not a response.

 When encountering a hard seed,